Driver CPC? What does it mean?

 Who needs a Driver CPC?

-You need a Driver CPC if you’re looking to drive buses, coaches or HGVs for a living.
-If the vehicle is over 3.5 tonnes or with 9 or more passenger seats and it will be the main part of your job then its essential.
+You need to complete 35 hours of Driver CPC if you’re looking to drive HGVs, buses or coaches for a living.
+If the vehicle is over 3.5 tonnes or with 9 or more passenger seats and it will be the main part of your job, then it’s essential you complete the periodic training.

-• Used for non-commercial carriage of passengers or goods, for personal use;
+• Used for non-commercial carriage of passengers or goods or personal use.

 • Used by, or under the control of, the armed forces, civil defence, the fire service and forces responsible for maintaining public order.